6 Winter Walks with a Cosy Pub in the Kent Downs

 As you set out along the frost-kissed paths, feel the crisp air invigorate your senses, and marvel as the landscape glistens with the magic of the season.
 After a refreshing stroll through the Kent Downs countryside, there’s no better way to end the day than by seeking refuge in a cosy pub nestled within this picturesque setting.
 With its inviting fireplace and warm, welcoming atmosphere, a traditional countryside pub offers a perfect respite from the cold.
 Settle into a snug corner, where a hearty meal and a well-deserved pint await.

-We’ve rounded up five of our favourite winter walks in the Kent Downs, and best of all, they all include a stop at one of Kent’s finest country pubs.
+We’ve rounded up six of our favourite winter walks in the Kent Downs, and best of all, they all include a stop at one of Kent’s finest country pubs.

 1. The Samuel Palmer Trail